snusnumrick/karate/README.md

 - **Waiver Management:** Digitally sign required waivers (Liability, Code of Conduct, Photo/Video, Payment/Dress Code).
 - **Payments:**
     - Secure, embedded payment form using Stripe Elements (`/pay/:paymentId`).
-    - Multiple payment options initiated from Family Portal (`/family/payment`): Monthly Group, Yearly Group, Individual Sessions (purchased in quantities).
+    - Multiple payment options initiated from Family Portal (`/family/payment`): Monthly Group, Yearly Group, Individual Sessions, Program Enrollments.
+    - **Program-Based Payments:** Dedicated payment workflows for multi-class program enrollments with automatic pricing calculation.
+    - **Family Discount System:** Automatic discount calculations for families with multiple program enrollments.
     - **Discount Code Support:** Apply discount codes during payment with real-time validation and calculation.
     - View payment history, including payment type and applied discounts (`/family/payment-history`).
     - Flat monthly rate for all students with automatic discounts applied for new students and other qualifying events.
 Prices shown are before tax.
     - Applicable sales taxes (e.g., GST, PST) are calculated based on active rates defined in the `tax_rates` database table and the `applicableTaxNames` setting in `app/config/site.ts`.
 The breakdown (including tax name, description, rate, and amount) is stored in the `payment_taxes` table, and the total amount (subtotal + all taxes) is stored in the `payments` table and sent to Stripe.
     - Custom, print-friendly payment receipts including tax breakdown (displaying tax description) and discount details are generated and accessible via the Family Portal (`/family/receipt/:paymentId`) instead of using Stripe's default receipts.
 The URL is stored in the `payments.receipt_url` field.
 Requires `VITE_SITE_URL` environment variable to be set correctly.
-    - Student eligibility status ("Trial", "Paid - Monthly", "Paid - Yearly", "Expired") based on payment history (`app/utils/supabase.server.ts`).
+    - Student eligibility status ("Trial", "Paid - Monthly", "Paid - Yearly", "Program Enrolled", "Expired") based on payment history and program enrollments (`app/utils/supabase.server.ts`).

 ### Administrative Panel (`/admin`)
-- **Dashboard:** Overview statistics (Families, Students, Payments, Attendance, Waivers).
+- **Dashboard:** Comprehensive overview with statistics cards showing:
+    - Total Families, Students, and Payments with quick access links
+    - Multi-class system metrics: Active Programs, Active Classes, Total Enrollments, and Capacity Utilization
+    - Additional statistics for Attendance and Waivers
+    - Quick action buttons for creating new programs and classes
+    - Consistent green color scheme for improved visual coherence
 - **Family Management:**
     - View all families (`/admin/families`).
     - Register new families (`/admin/families/new`).